Portrait by Paul Mpagi Sepuya

 Along with Chip Kidd and Anne Ishii, Kolbeins is the co-editor of three books on Japanese gay art: The Passion of Gengoroh Tagame (Vol. 1 and 2) and Fantagraphics’ Eisner-nominated anthology, Massive: Gay Erotic Manga and the Men Who Make It.
 The team also collaborated on Koyama Press’ English-language edition of What Is Obscenity?, a graphic memoir by Rokudenashiko chronicling her arrest on obscenity charges for making 3D printed art using a digital scan of her own vulva.

 As a videographer, Kolbeins has collaborated with a number of acclaimed performance and multimedia artists including Ron Athey, Cassils, Fanaa, and Rafa Esparza; musicians San Cha, Alice Bag, and Dorian Wood; and playwright Virginia Grise.
-They also work as a freelance editor and videographer creating digital content for World of Wonder, the producers of RuPaul’s Drag Race.
+They have also worked as a freelance editor and videographer creating digital content for World of Wonder, the producers of RuPaul’s Drag Race.

 Back to Top